hcherkaoui/agoralearn/README.md

 # AgoraLearn

-Collaborative time series forecasting.
+A collection of benchmarks for collaborative learning.

 ---

-### Description:
+## Description:

-**AgoraLearn** is a research-oriented Python library for **collaborative time series forecasting**, where multiple time series collaborate and improve prediction.
+**AgoraLearn** is a research-oriented Python benchmark suite focused on **collaborative learning**, in which models enhance their predictive performance by leveraging training data from other related datasets to improve generalization.

 ---